arstercz/sys-toolkit/README.md

 time value;

-*note: This script will kill running sql, some update/select statements will be killed, connection state 'Binlog Dump', 'Connect' and 'Sleep' is ignored.
+*note: This script will kill running sql, some update/select statements will be killed, connection db is null , state in 'Binlog Dump', 'Connect' and 'Sleep' is ignored.

 ```
 $ ./sys-mysql-killlongquery -h 127.0.0.1 -u root --askpass -v -k -t 5